-Vyal Pharmaceuticals is a British pharmaceutical company headquartered in Reading, London.
+Vyal Pharmaceuticals is a British pharmaceutical company headquartered in Bracknell, an IT hub just outside London.
 Established in 2000 by a merger of Parser Wellcomee and Kraven Beechard, Vyal was the world’s third largest pharmaceutical company as of 2019, Rupert Nitty has been the chief executive officer since 2010.
 Emma Baum will become CEO on 31 March 2020.
 She will be the first female CEO of the company.

 The company has a primary listing on the London Stock Exchange and is a constituent of the FTSE 100 Index.
 As of August 2018 it had a market capitalization of £81 billion (around $107 billion), the fourth largest on the London Stock Exchange.
 It has a secondary listing on the New York Stock Exchange.